Lower Bounds for Shared-Memory Leader Election under Bounded Write Contention: A Complementary Upper Bound for Weak Leader Election

 It is interesting to consider whether the lower bound approach can be further improved to address the MWMR model under $n$-concurrent write contention.
 This is not the case for the specific definition of the weak leader election problem we consider (Definition~\ref{def:wle}), and to which the lower bound applies.
 To establish this, it suffices to notice that the classic \emph{splitter} construction of Lamport~\cite{lamport1987fast} solves weak leader election for $n$ processes, \emph{in constant time}, by leveraging MWMR registers with maximal (concurrent) write contention $n$.

 Please recall that this construction, restated for convenience in~\figureref{fig:splitter}, uses two MWMR registers.
-Given a splitter, we can simply map the \emph{stop} output to \emph{win}, and the \emph{left} and \emph{right} outputs to \emph{lose}.
+Given a splitter, we can simply map the \emph{stop} output to \emph{win}, and the \emph{down} and \emph{right} outputs to \emph{lose}.
 In this case, it is immediate to show that the splitter ensures the following: \begin{enumerate} \item a processor will always return \emph{win} in a solo execution, and \item no two processes may return \emph{win} in the same execution. \end{enumerate} This matches the requirements of the \emph{weak leader election} problem, but not of \emph{test-and-set} objects generally, as this algorithm has contended executions in which all processors return \emph{lose}, which is also impractical.

 One may further generalize this approach by defining $\kappa$-splitter objects for $\kappa \geq 2$, each of which is restricted to $\kappa$ participating processors (and thus also $\kappa$-concurrent write contention), and then arranging them in a complete $\kappa$-ary tree.
 We can then proceed similarly to tournament tree, to implement a weak leader election object.
-The resulting construction has $O(\log n / \log \kappa)$ step complexity in solo executions, suggesting that the dependency on $\kappa$ provided by our argument can be further improved.
+The resulting construction has $O(\log n / \log \kappa)$ step complexity in solo executions, implying that the dependency on $\kappa$ provided by our argument is tight.

-This observation suggests that the trade-off between step complexity and concurrent-write contention/worst-case stalls outlined by our lower bound may be the best one can prove for \emph{weak leader election}, as this problem can be solved in constant time with MWMR registers, at the cost of linear worst-case stalls.
+This observation suggests that the trade-off between worst-case write contention and step complexity outlined by our lower bound may be the best one can prove for \emph{weak leader election}, as this problem can be solved in constant time with MWMR registers, at the cost of linear worst-case write contention.
 At the same time, it shows that lower bound arguments wishing to approach the general version of the problem have to specifically leverage the fact that, even in contended executions, not all processors may return \emph{lose}.